St. Mary Cathedral Basilica (Galveston, Texas): History

 On November 26, 1848, the cathedral was ready for dedication.
-Once more Father John Timon was chosen as the principal speaker because of his close association with, and his pioneer work in, the diocese.
+Once more Timon was chosen as the principal speaker because of his close association with, and his pioneer work in, the diocese.

 The cathedral basilica is notable as being one of the few buildings in Galveston that survived the devastating 1900 Galveston hurricane with only minimal damage.

-Due to the tremendous growth in the City of Houston, in 1959 the Most Reverend Wendelin J. Nold, fifth bishop of the diocese, asked that the diocese be re-designated the Diocese of Galveston-Houston.
+Due to the tremendous growth in the City of Houston, in 1959 the Wendelin J. Nold, the fifth bishop of the diocese, asked that the diocese be re-designated the Diocese of Galveston-Houston.
 This created a co-capital or "see" city in Houston, and Sacred Heart Church in Houston was named the "co-cathedral" of the diocese.
 This did not change the status of Galveston as a see city nor St. Mary Cathedral's place in the diocese.
 Since St. Mary Cathedral was the first Catholic cathedral in the state of Texas, and the original Diocese of Galveston encompassed the entire state, it has the distinction of being the mother church of all the Catholic dioceses in Texas.

 St. Mary Cathedral was named a Texas state historic landmark in 1968 and a national historic landmark in 1973.
 In 1979, in recognition of the cathedral's importance to the community and the state of Texas, as well as the historical impact it had on Catholicism in the state of Texas, Pope John Paul II elevated St. Mary Cathedral to the status of a minor basilica.